berkeley-blockchain/cs294-144-s18/index.md

     <tr>
       <td>03/05</td>
       <td>Boalt 110</td>
-      <td>Guest Panel on "Why blockchain will or will not the change the world?"</td>
+      <td>Guest Panel on "Why blockchain will or will not change the world?"</td>
       <td></td>
       <td></td>
       <td></td>